zigic88/zigic88.github.io/_posts/2017-06-22-drawable-multiline-edittext.markdown

 ---
 layout: post
-title:  "Add drawable to Multiline EditText's top left corner"
+title:  "Put a Drawable to top left corner at Multiline EditText"
 date:   2017-06-21
 ---

 EditText is a user interface element for entering and modifying text.
 When you define an edit text widget, you must specify the TextView_inputType attribute.
-For example, for plain text input set **inputType** to "text":
+For example, a plain text input with attribute inputType to “text”:
 {% highlight xml %}
 <EditText
      android:id="@+id/plain_text_input"